haasn/libplacebo/README.md

 - `vulkan.h`: GPU API implementation based on Vulkan.
 - `opengl.h`: GPU API implementation based on OpenGL.
 - `d3d11.h`: GPU API implementation based on Direct3D 11.
+- `dummy.h`: Dummy GPI API (interfaces with CPU only, no shader support)

 As part of the public API, libplacebo exports a middle-level abstraction for dealing with GPU objects and state.
 Basically, this is the API libplacebo uses